giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 <div class="property-description">
 <p>GenerateName is an optional prefix, used by the server, to generate a unique name ONLY IF the Name field has not been provided.
 If this field is used, the name returned to the client will be different than the name passed.
 This value will also be combined with a unique suffix.
 The provided value has the same validation rules as the Name field, and may be truncated by the length of the suffix required to make the value unique on the server.
  If this field is specified and the generated name exists, the server will NOT return a 409 - instead, it will either return 201 Created or 500 with Reason ServerTimeout indicating a unique name could not be found in the time allotted, and the client should retry (optionally after the time indicated in the Retry-After header).
  Applied only if Name is not specified.
-More info: <a href="https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#idempotency">https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#idempotency</a></p>
+More info: <a href="https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#idempotency">https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#idempotency</a>
+ Deprecated: This field has no function and is going to be removed in a next release.</p>

 </div>